some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Methods and events shall be identified inside a service using a 16bit Method-ID, which is also called Event-ID for events and notifications.
+Methods and events shall be identified inside a service using a 16 bit Method-ID, which is also called Event-ID for events and notifications.

 .. feat_req:: 🎯
     :id: feat_req_someip_626